Stochastic Approximation with Block Coordinate Optimal Stepsizes: Convergence analysis

 where $\leq$ denotes coordinate-wise inequalities between two vectors and $\sigma_t$ is a scalar that depends on the bias and variance of~$v_t$ as an online estimator of $\E_t[d_t^2]$.
 We prove almost sure convergence of $x_t$ to a neighborhood of~$x_*$, where the radius of the neighborhood is determined by the magnitude of~$\sigma_t$ and~$\cO(\epsilon)$. \end{itemize}

 The rest of this section is organized as follows.
-In Section~\ref{sec:analysis-aiming}, we introduce the aiming condition and discuss its connection with convexity.
+In Section~\ref{sec:analysis-aiming}, we introduce the aiming condition and give some empirical evidence.
 We present the convergence analysis for the conceptual BCOS method in Section~\ref{sec:analysis-conceptual} and then the analysis for the practical BCOS method in Section~\ref{sec:analysis-practical}.
-Our analysis is very general and applies to the whole BCOS family of methods, including RMSprop, Adam, AdamW, and variants of spectral BCOS.
+Our analysis is very general and applies to the whole BCOS family of methods, including the sign-gradient method, RMSprop and Adam(W).
 To obtain specific results for each method, we only need to estimate the bias and variance of the second-moment estimator $v_t$, which are presented in Section~\ref{sec:bias-var-tradeoff}.